WHAT WE DO

 We also educate the public and donors about some of the most innovative scientific projects developing around the country.

-Pending approval from the IRS, Section 501(c)(3) public charity, federal law provides that contributions to SPF may qualify for the charitable contribution deduction.
+We are a non-profit, 501(c)(3) public charity.
+Federal law provides that contributions to SPF may qualify for the charitable contribution deduction.

 WHY DO WE DO IT?